dewaka/dewaka.github.io/_posts/2020-01-09-new-year-resolutions-2020.md

     done before!
 However, I still hope to do at least 5 one day hikes this year.

-These goals are by no means exhaustive and I also might update the goals on areas I might want to focus on as the year progress.
+These goals are by no means exhaustive and I also might update the goals on areas I would like to focus more on as the year progress.

 ### Footnotes